Ben Marcus: Life

 Marcus grew up in Austin, the son of a retired mathematician and the literary critic and Virginia Woolf scholar Jane Marcus.
-He received his bachelor's degree in philosophy from New York University and an MFA from Brown University.
 His father is Jewish and his mother is of Irish Catholic background; Marcus had a Bar Mitzvah.

-Marcus also has two kids, Delia and Solomon, born in 2004 and 2008.
+Marcus received his bachelor's degree in philosophy from New York University and an MFA from Brown University.

-Marcus is a professor at Columbia University School of the Arts, and he lives in New York City.
-He is married to the writer Heidi Julavits.
+Marcus is a professor at Columbia University School of the Arts.
 He is the editor of The Anchor Book of New American Short Stories, and the fiction editor at The American Reader.
 For several years he was the fiction editor of Fence.

+Marcus is married to the writer Heidi Julavits, with whom he has two children.
+They live in New York City and also have a seasonal house in Maine.

 Influences

-Marcus' influences include Virginia Woolf, Franz Kafka, Donald Barthelme, Richard Yates, Flannery O'Connor, Thomas Bernhard, Padgett Powell, J. M. Coetzee, David Ohle, Kōbō Abe, Gary Lutz, and George Saunders.
+Marcus's influences include Virginia Woolf, Franz Kafka, Donald Barthelme, Richard Yates, Flannery O'Connor, Thomas Bernhard, Padgett Powell, J. M. Coetzee, David Ohle, Kōbō Abe, Garielle Lutz, and George Saunders.